 Are you thinking about moving to Japan?
 For me, I knew I wanted to move here ever since I was a freshman in college.
 Then came the problem of “How the hell do you actually move to Japan?”
-Here is a step by step guide on everything you need to know and everything you need to do to move to Japan.
+Here is a step-by-step guide on everything you need to know and everything you need to do to move to Japan.

+As someone who grew up in the same place her entire life, moving to a different country felt almost as if transporting myself to another world.
 Having said that, picking up your current life and the process of moving anywhere can be overwhelming, and many people struggle with knowing where to start.
-Especially in Japan where English isn’t widely used, you’ll face difficulties when trying to do even the simplest of tasks like scheduling an appointment or riding the metro.
+Especially in Japan, where English isn’t widely used, you’ll face difficulties when trying to do even the simplest of tasks like scheduling an appointment or riding the metro.

 Step 1: Decide Why You Want To Move To Japan

-Any tourism-related reasons such as trying out the best food spots or finding the best clubs in Tokyo won’t make you eligible for a long term visa.
+Any tourism-related reasons, such as trying out the best food spots or finding the best clubs in Tokyo, won’t make you eligible for a long-term visa.
 Instead, you can come on a tourist visa, which lasts up to 90 days.
+For a workation to Japan, you could also consider the newer Digital Nomad visa, which lets you stay for 6 months and work remotely for a non-Japanese company.

 If you’re lucky enough to land a job or find another purpose during this time, then you have the option of changing your visa status.
 Having said that, most people come to Japan for work or school, and there are many different paths within these two categories.

 For educational purposes, many universities in Japan offer four-year international programs.
 The most common include studies in business, engineering, and economics.